 You’ve made the decision to welcome a new dog into your family.
-Now comes the fun part: Finding the perfect dog.
-There’s a lot to consider and, before you commit, ask yourself these five questions:
+Now comes the fun part – finding the perfect dog.
+There’s a lot to consider.
+Before you commit, ask yourself these five questions.

-Finding the right dog is a lot like dating—the right one will share the things you’re passionate about, whether that’s cuddling on the sofa while bingeing on Netflix, or hitting the hiking trails on the weekends.
+Finding the right dog is a lot like dating.
+The right one will share the things you’re passionate about, whether that’s cuddling on the sofa while watching Netflix, or hitting the hiking trails on the weekends.
 Every breed and every dog has its own unique personality so, as you’re thinking about which one to bring home, be sure to ask about: